mainmatter/mainmatter.com/_posts/2020-06-05-pwa-features-2020-comparison.md

 Each OS has different users.
 Designers, developers and the youth use macOS, while employees of many corporates spend most of their time on Windows PCs. iOS is not as big as Android.
-Only in the US more than 20% of the online population are on iPhones or iPads.
+Only in the United States, more than 20% of the online population is on an iPhone or iPad.
 So it really depends on what audience you try to serve.
 The best way to find out on which device your users are is to look in Google Analytics under the Audience tab and then click Technology.

 ### Do I really need this feature?
 If so, is there a workaround?

-The lack of support for push notifications on iOS devices is an often heard argument for building native applications over PWAs.
+The lack of support for push notifications on iOS devices is an often-heard argument for building native applications over PWAs.
 Only around 55% of all users allow push notifications at all though and the opening rate is only ca.
 50%.
 So only if you need instant actions of users with high frequency (like with